 Whistler is top of many powder hounds bucket lists.
 The freeride opportunities are a snowboarder’s dream and are the reason why Whistler has some of the best snowboarding in North America.
 It’s music to snowboarders’ ears that the resort’s lift system is only made up of chairlifts, making it easy to ride around the mountain.
 There is one dreaded T bar but it’s worth the hassle to get to a powder pocket at the top.

-The resort also has some great snow parks to master tricks and rails.
+Whistler has some great snow parks to master tricks and rails.
 Blackcomb has a 16-acre terrain park and a World Cup standard half pipe to test yourself on.
 For the intermediate and beginner riders, there are plenty of cruisy blues, in particular the woodland trails below Rendezvous and Glacier Creek.
-A truly action-packed resort.

 Discover some of the best bowls and natural hits to snowboard in Mammoth Mountain.
 The freeride terrain is some of the best snowboarding in North America, due to its wide variety.
 If you’re a freestyler there are dozens of parks to check out and test your best tricks.
 The parks have a dedicated team that looks after each feature and rail, to maximise the quality of each park.